-- (i) NOTE: It takes some force to push out the keyboard through the two release holes.
-Exercise due caution. - () NOTE: Picture for representational purpose to show exact location of keyboard latches.
-It is not necessary to remove the heat sink, hard drive, or system board to access the keyboard release holes. - 5.
+- i NOTE: It takes some force to push out the keyboard through the two release holes.
+Exercise due caution. - 5.
 Gently pry up the lower edge of the keyboard from the computer.

-6. Gently remove the keyboard cable from underneath the keyboard.

-(i) NOTE: Unroute the keyboard cable from the touchpad bracket before proceeding.
+$\textbf{6.} \ \ \text{Gently remove the keyboard cable from underneath the keyboard}.$ i NOTE: Unroute the keyboard cable from the touchpad bracket before proceeding.